manwar/theweeklychallenge/content/blog/strategy-design-pattern.md

 ***
 <br>

-In this blog post, I am talking about `Strategy Design Pattern` in `Perl`.
+In this blog post, I am talking about `Strategy` design pattern in `Perl`.
 The examples used in the post is taken from my book, [**Design Patterns in Modern Perl**](https://perlschool.com/books/design-patterns).

 Have you seen code like this in your career?
 I have.